 Have you ever just wanted to get up and go?
-The world is getting small with technological advancements.
-You can view any You Tubers tour of your wish-list place from the convenience of your phone, computer or tablet.
+The world is getting small with technological advancements, social media, and internet accessibility.
+You can view any You Tuber's tour of your wish-list place from the convenience of your phone, computer, or tablet.
 Enjoy photo albums of adventurous photographers.
 However, the screen never matches seeing with your own eyes.

-The Dalai Lama suggested, “once a year, go someplace you’ve never been before.”
-Everyone should invest in the opportunity to travel.
-Even if you only go somewhere once a year, even if it is just two hours away.
+Everyone should invest in the opportunity to travel, even if you only go somewhere once a year, even if it is just two hours away.
 The world is ginormous, and you ought to—deserve—to get out and see it.
 You don’t need to start off big, spending thousands of dollars.
 Take that one trip and your curiosity will get sparked to venture out.
-While we don’t need a specific reason to pick up that plane ticket, here are a few that can get you started.
+While we don’t need a specific reason to pick up that plane ticket, here are five reasons to travel as much as you can to get you started.

 Learn more about yourself

 Traveling presents an exciting stage to learn more about yourself.
 It takes you outside your comfort zone.
-You are moved outside your circle into another filled with new cultural norms, ethic systems, language, social functions and more.
+You are moved outside your circle into another filled with new cultural norms, ethnic systems, languages, social functions, and more.
 How you operate in a foreign environment teaches you many things about that yourself that you would not have ever discovered alone or would have taken longer to realize.
 Your understanding of the world, your abilities, and your beliefs will all be tested.
 What will you eat, when you can’t read the menu?
-How will get home when stranded at night?
+How will you get home when stranded at night?
 How can you help a lost child who doesn’t speak your language?
 These are some interesting growth challenges.